fasrc/helmod/doc/README.md

 * make sure you've cloned and configured fasrcsw according to [this](INSTALL.md#have-each-contributor-setup-a-development-repo-clone)
 * make sure you're logged into the build host
 * make sure you're logged into your normal user account, *not* root
+* make sure you're in a clean environment -- `module purge`

 `cd` to your personal fasrcsw clone and setup the environment: